ndim99/CryptoDashboard/README.md

 ## 📄 **Static Data**

-This project uses static data stored in TypeScript files located in the /data directory to simulate token data and chart information.
+This project uses static data stored in TypeScript file located in the /data directory to simulate token data and chart information.
 You can update these files to test different scenarios.

 ---